mikegcoleman/hybrid-workshop/pwd_readme.md

 ### <a name="task1.3"></a>Task 1.3: Create Two DTR Repositories

 Docker Trusted Registry is a special server designed to store and manage your Docker images.
 In this lab we're going to create a couple of different Docker images, and push them to DTR.
-But before we can do that we need to setup respositories in which those images will reside.
+But before we can do that we need to setup repositories in which those images will reside.

 1. In the PWD web interface click the `DTR` button on the left side of the scree.